dpi/tfa/README.md

 The encrypt module allows the site owner to define encryption profiles that can be reused throughout Drupal.
-The TFA module requires an encryption profile be defined to be configured properly.
+The TFA module requires an encryption profile to be defined to be configured properly.

 * Install the Encrypt module
 * Visit the Encrypt module's configuration page and "Add Encryption Profile"